-This section discusses the importance of ensuring a whole-of-government approach to climate change in which Ministries of Finance play a central role, and the need to develop collaborative relationships between Ministries of Finance and key line ministries.
+This section discusses the importance of ensuring a whole-of-government approach to climate change in which

 Climate change is a 'horizontal' issue, in that it covers all sectors of the economy, nearly always with significant economic and fiscal impacts and trade-offs.
-Cooperative and coordinative efforts through a whole-of-government approach will be critical to solving the complex policy challenge of climate change.
+Cooperative and coordinative efforts through a whole-ofgovernment approach will be critical to solving the complex policy challenge of climate change.